Military Tuition Scholarship

 A: Yes, continuing students are eligible to apply.

-Q: Are DOD (Department of Defense) civilians eligible for the scholarship?
+Q: Are DoD (Department of Defense) civilians eligible for the scholarship?

 A: No, scholarship eligibility does not extend to DOD civilians.